qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

     scripts/sipify.pl src/core/qgsvectorlayer.h > python/core/qgsvectorlayer.sip

-To automatically generate the SIP file of a newly added C++ file :file:`scripts/sip_include.sh` needs to be executed.
+To automatically generate the SIP file of a newly added C++ file :source:`sip_include.sh <scripts/sip_include.sh>` needs to be executed.

-As soon as a SIP file is added to one of the source file (:file:`python/core/core.sip`, :file:`python/gui/gui.sip` or :file:`python/analysis/analysis.sip`), it will be considered as generated automatically.
-A test on Travis will ensure that this file is up to date with its corresponding header.
+As soon as a SIP file is added to one of the source file (:source:`core_auto.sip <python/core/core_auto.sip>`, :source:`gui_auto.sip <python/gui/gui_auto.sip>` or :source:`analysis_auto.sip <python/analysis/analysis_auto.sip>`), it will be considered as generated automatically.
+A test on will ensure that this file is up to date with its corresponding header.

-To force recreation of SIP files, :file:`scripts/sipify_all.sh` shall be executed.
+To force recreation of SIP files, :source:`sipify_all.sh <scripts/sipify_all.sh>` shall be executed.

 Improving sipify script
 -----------------------

-If some improvements are required for sipify script, please add the missing bits to the demo file :file:`tests/code_layout/sipifyheader.h` and create the expected header :file:`tests/code_layout/sipifyheader.expected.sip`.
-This will also be automatically tested on Travis as a unit test of the script itself.
+If some improvements are required for sipify script, please add the missing bits to the demo file :source:`sipifyheader.h <tests/code_layout/sipify/sipifyheader.h>` and create the expected header :source:`sipifyheader.expected.sip
+<tests/code_layout/sipify/sipifyheader.expected.sip>`.
+This will also be
+automatically tested as a unit test of the script itself.

 Settings